OpenNewsLabs/c-span_opened_captions_server/README.md

-ch# Opened captions server for google docs apps script
+# Opened captions intermedia buffer server + google docs apps script

-Work in progress.

 The aim is to make a system that takes in captions coming from [openedcaptions.com](https://openedcaptions.com) by Dan Schultz and adds them to a google doc in real time (or close enough) untill you stop it.